SurrajKumar2000/Colorectal-Detection-CNN/README.md

    ```bash
    git clone https://github.com/SurrajKumar2000/Colorectal-Cancer-Detection-CNN-method.git
    cd Colorectal-Cancer-Detection-CNN-method

 2. **Create and Activate a Virtual Environment**:
 Use Conda to create a virtual environment and activate it:
 ```bash
 conda create --name colorectal-cancer-detection python=3.8 -y conda activate colorectal-cancer-detection

+3. **Install Project Dependencies**
+Once the virtual environment is activated, install all the required dependencies.
+If you have a requirements.txt file, you can install the dependencies using the following command:

+pip install -r requirements.txt
+If you don't have a requirements.txt file, you can install the necessary dependencies manually.
+The most important dependency for this project is TensorFlow:

+pip install tensorflow==2.15.0
+4. Run the Server
+To start the Django development server and run the project locally, use the following command:

+python manage.py runserver